Selective serotonin reuptake inhibitors (SSRIs) are a widely used type of antidepressant.

 - post-traumatic stress disorder (PTSD)

-SSRIs can sometimes be used to treat other conditions, such as premature ejaculation, premenstrual syndrome (PMS), fibromyalgia and irritable bowel syndrome (IBS).
+SSRIs can sometimes be used to treat other conditions, such as premenstrual syndrome (PMS), fibromyalgia and irritable bowel syndrome (IBS).
 Occasionally, they may also be prescribed to treat pain.

 How SSRIs work